 MAT2330 (3-0) 3 cr. hrs.
-Differential Equations (spring)
+Differential Equations (Spring)

-Prerequisite: A grade of "C" or better in MAT2250.
+Prerequisite: A grade of "C" or better in MAT 2250.

-The content of this course consists of a study of first-order differential equations, modeling with first-order differential equations, differential equations of higher order and the Laplace Transform.
+This course provides an introduction to the study of differential equations.
+Content includes a study of first-order and higher-order differential equations and techniques of solution; modeling with first-order differential equations; and the Laplace Transform.